-Join Will Kemp for an in-depth discussion in this video Compositional rules, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video Compositional rules, part of Drawing Foundations: Light and Shadow.

 …Creating a good composition is a balance between negative spaces, light and…dark patterns and design principles such as the rule of thirds.…We learned about negative spaces on the foundations of drawing where we…saw how using negative shapes can help with you drawing more accurately.…So, what is the rule of thirds?…Well, it's not really a rule, it's more of a guide just to…help you balance your compositions when you're lining them up.…What you do is you split your scene into thirds and…then align key objects to key points within that composition.…